open-stage/blender-dmx-web/content/docs/faq.md

 <li>
 <a id="faq_error" href="#faq_error" class="uk-accordion-title">I get a random error, what should is do?</a>
 <div class="uk-accordion-content">Oooups, this can happen.
 First, make sure you
 use Blender 3.4 and higher, 4.x is also supported.
-If BlenderDMX is not working for you at all, disable all other custom enabled addons to check for collision.
+If BlenderDMX Addon is not working for you at all, disable all other custom enabled addons to check for collision.
-In BlenderDMX, set <a href="../setup/#logging">Logging</a> to Debug, this will produce more information, saving it in the "blenderDMX.log" log file.
+In BlenderDMX Addon, set <a href="../setup/#logging">Logging</a> to Debug, this will produce more information, saving it in the "blenderDMX.log" log file.
 Replicate the action leading to the error, then look into the "blenderDMX.log" logfile if you see anything obvious.
 Eventually, take the error message or the